 One key feature of Cantonese is the number of tones used for vowel sounds, Cantonese has nine tones where Mandarin has only four.
 A Westerner usually finds it hard enough to master four tones, distinguishing and producing nine different tones is pretty impossible for anyone not brought up alongside Cantonese speakers.
 A phonetic spelling would need to use nine different tone marks to put over the vowels and this is not feasible and so romanized forms of Cantonese do not use tone marks; instead some representations use numbers after the vowel to indicate the tone number.
 A Mandarin speaker will take a long time to learn to speak Cantonese well as it has to be learned as if it were a new language.
 In some ways this is similar to comparing the Italian and Spanish languages, they both share common roots in Latin but have developed into quite different languages.

 Cantonese is spoken in southern China (Guangdong, Guangxi, Hong Kong and Macau); but because there has been widespread emigration from these provinces there are a surprisingly large number of Cantonese speakers worldwide.
-In 2007 there were an estimated 59 million native Cantonese speakers; this is the same number of speakers as Turkish or Italian.
+In 2007 there were an estimated 59 million native Cantonese speakers; which is the same number of speakers of Turkish or Italian.
 Historically Cantonese is considered to be based on the Tang dynasty pronunciation that was used everywhere in China at that time and so may have older roots than Mandarin Chinese.
 Cantonese people consider themselves ‘people of Tang’ contrasting to the ‘people of Han’ who live in northern China.